Ecstasy Withdrawal & Detox

 MDMA is both a stimulant and a hallucinogenic drug, and it is generally taken in tablet form to enhance pleasure, the senses, and sexual experiences.
 It is also used as a “party drug.”
 Ecstasy impacts the brain by interfering with levels of some of its naturally occurring chemicals, or neurotransmitters, such as dopamine, norepinephrine, and serotonin.
 These chemical messengers help to regulate emotions, body temperature, blood pressure, heart rate, sexual arousal, memory and learning functions, energy levels, trust, empathy, sensory perceptions, sleep, appetite, and movement abilities.

-An ecstasy “high” typically lasts about 4-6 hours, the Drug Enforcement Administration (DEA) publishes, and the drug is often mixed with other substances when used.
+The Drug Enforcement Administration (DEA) reports that an MDMA “high” typically lasts about 4-6 hours, and the drug is often mixed with other substances when used.
+The after effects of MDMA can range in intensity and severity.
 It is unclear how addictive ecstasy may be, NIDA explains; however, the drug can induce difficult withdrawal symptoms when it wears off, especially if a person takes it regularly or combines it with alcohol and/or other drugs.
 A specialized detox program can help to ease and manage ecstasy withdrawal.

 Ecstasy Withdrawal Timeline

-Ecstasy can produce intense euphoria, a sense of emotional closeness, heightened energy, increased sense of touch, a desire for sexual intimacy, distorted sensory perceptions, a decreased appetite, and less need for sleep.
-Heart rate, blood pressure, and body temperature are all heightened, and the drug can make a person feel happy and stimulated.
+The misuse of ecstasy can produce intense euphoria, a sense of emotional closeness, heightened energy, increased sense of touch, a desire for sexual intimacy, distorted sensory perceptions, a decreased appetite, and less need for sleep.
+Heart rate, blood pressure, and body temperature are all heightened, and the drug can prompt the development of feelings such as happiness and stimulation.

-When ecstasy wears off, it can cause opposite reactions.
-This means that a person can be left feeling depressed, irritable, and fatigued during an ecstasy “crash,” or comedown.
+When ecstasy wears off, the effect can be several reactions that are quite oppose of what was being experienced while under the influence.
+This means that a person can be left feeling depressed, irritable, and fatigued during a comedown from ecstasy.
 Ecstasy may then be taken in a binge pattern, either by “stacking” (taking multiple doses at once) or by “piggybacking” (taking doses back to back one after another).

 Detox is when drugs like ecstasy are processed out of the body.
 Detox can be performed in a specialized facility where individuals can be closely monitored and supervised to manage possible withdrawal symptoms.
 The general timeline and symptoms of ecstasy withdrawal and detox are outlined below.

-Within 6-12 hours after taking ecstasy, the crash sets in and withdrawal begins.
+Within 6-12 hours after taking ecstasy, the ecstasy comedown sets in and withdrawal begins.
 Symptoms include:

 - Feeling “let down” and sad